kevinveenbirkenbach/infinito/application/symfony/src/Attribut/README.md

 Each attribut containes out of an interface and a trait.
 ## Interface
 The interface MUST define a __get-__ and a __set-method__.
 Optional an interface can define a __has-method__.
+For meta processing an interface SHOULD contain one constant which is named by the schema __<<ATTRIBUT>>_ATTRIBUT_NAME__.
+An interface MUST NOT implement other constants.
 ### Methods
 #### Set
 The __setter__ MUST return nothing(void).
 It SHOULD throw an exception if the value is not valid.